PedroRajao/estoque/README.md

 Run the following SQL statement in your local MySQL: <br>
 `Create schema estoque_laravel;`

-To resolve project's dependencies :
+To resolve project's dependencies :<br>
 `composer install`

 Open .env in the project root.<br>